-Article 574.3 of the Insolvency Act states, regarding the appointment of insolvency administrators, that in the event of insolvency of an entity subject to the supervision of the CNMV, the person appointed as insolvency administrator shall be chosen out of the three persons proposed by the CNMV.
+Article 27.2.1 of Insolvency Act 22/2003 states, regarding the appointment of insolvency administrators, that in the event of insolvency of an entity responsible for managing the trading, clearing, or settlement of securities or instruments, the person appointed as insolvency administrator shall be a member of the technical staff at the CNMV or somebody appointed by them.

-The special characteristics of the CCPs, the nature of their activities, the necessary protection of the interests of the participants in the clearing and settlement systems managed by the CCPs, the role that they play in the financial and securities market, and their condition as entities subject to the supervision of the CNMV, justify that, in the event of insolvency, the CNMV would be involved in the proposal of the persons to be appointed as insolvency administrators, in order that the required measures may be taken for the orderly recovery or liquidation, if necessary, of the CCP.
+The special characteristics of the CCPs, the nature of their activities, the necessary protection of the interests of the participants in the clearing and settlement systems managed by the CCPs, the role that they play in the financial and securities market, and their condition as entities subject to the supervision of the CNMV, justify that, in the event of insolvency, the CNMV would be directly involved in the insolvency administration, in order that the required measures may be taken for the orderly recovery or liquidation, if necessary, of the CCP.

-Article 578 of the Insolvency Act also specifies that the special provisions established in specific legislation applicable to credit institutions or entities that are similar to these under law, investment service firms, and participants of securities clearing and settlement systems shall apply when insolvency proceedings are opened against said entities.
+The second additional provision of the Insolvency Act also specifies that the special provisions established in specific legislation applicable to credit institutions or entities that are similar to these under law, investment service firms, and participants of securities clearing and settlement systems shall apply when insolvency proceedings are opened against said entities, except those relating to the composition, appointment and functions of the insolvency administrator.
 In this regard, specific legislation includes that set forth in Securities Market Act, Law 41/1999 and Royal Decree-Law 5/2005.
 These regulations are subjectively and objectively applied within the scope stipulated therein to the transactions and contracts defined in the same legislation, in particular those relating to trades performed on payment and securities clearing and settlement systems, double ready forward transactions, repo transactions, or derivatives transactions.

-3.1 Determination of applicable legislation
+Determination of applicable legislation